MahApps/mahapps.com/input/docs/helper/headeredcontrolhelper.md

 ## While the header is touched

-**The last four are on `develop` and ship with the next release.** A released version has one background and one foreground, and a header looks the same whether somebody is on it or not.
+**The last five are on `develop` and ship with the next release.** A released version has one background and one foreground, and a header looks the same whether somebody is on it or not.

 Left unset, they hand nothing over and the header keeps the colours it has at rest, so adding them changes nothing until you fill one in.
 They also only reach as far as the control has a state to show: